gufolabs/gufo_agent/docs/man.md

 * <a name="opt_config_scripts"></a>`--config-scripts` - A path to the directory containing config discovery scripts.
 See [Config Discovery](config_discovery.md) for details.
 * `--test` - Test run.
 Lauch all configured collectors once, dump resulting database and exit.
+* `--check` - Test configuration and return non-zero code on error.
 * `-h`, `--help` - Print help and exit.
 * `-V`, `--version` - Print agent version and exit.